random-robbie/RPI-Control/README.md

 But do not forget to fill in the username password database details.

-for the keyword check the 5 digits in your text local account for the 60777 number and ensure this is put in to the $keyword section.
+for the keyword check the 5 digits in your text local account for the 60777 number and ensure this is put in to the $keyword section in config.php.

 Import the database.sql to set the database up.

 To do
 ---------------

-1) Change the items name and put them in to a config file.
+1) Have it so you can disable and enable webcams via config file

-2) Have it so you can disable and enable webcams via config file
+2) Better theme??

-3) Better theme??
+3) Upload Siri Proxy Example I used.

-4) Upload Siri Proxy Example I used.
+4) Twitter commnads

 For Me
 --------------
 Any one kind enough to throw a donation my way towards a raspberry pi cam would be welcome - txt3rob@Gmail.com

-Any error or need help email me or PM on the raspberry pi forums.
+Any errors or need help email me or PM on the raspberry pi forums.